kikas45/Ktor-Sample-Payment-Service/README.md

 ## Bonus features implemented

 **Idempotency** — pass an `idempotencyKey` in the transaction request body.
 If you send the same key twice (e.g. network retry), the second request returns the original transaction without creating a duplicate.
-The key is stored with a UNIQUE constraint in the DB so even concurrent duplicates are handled safely.
+The key is stored with a UNIQUE constraint in the DB so even concurrent duplicates are handled safely.  and of course in reality, payment gate way like Flutter wave actually have a whole documentation regarding this in their official website.

 **Auth** — two schemes as described above.
 Basic auth for admin operations, bearer token for merchant operations.
 Credentials come from environment variables.